thycotic/dsv-docs/product/QuickStart/users/index.md

 ## Local User Authentication

-The local user can then, on their own machines, download the CLI and start the `dsv init` process.
+The local user can then, on their own machine, download the CLI and start the `dsv init` process.
 The admin will have to provide the user with their password, DSV tenant name, and domain (region).

 The process is here: [Initializing the CLI for the first time](../init/index.md)